 Also, Aventures is the French word for Adventures.
 Again, possibly overlooked because Titus is a French company.
-The problem here is that it's used in an English sentence.
+The problem here is that it's used in an English title.

-What Could Have Been: A Sony Playstation version of the game was also planned.
-In fact, the developers for the Playstation version were actually going to fix the N64 version's problems, but the license expired before they finished it, and they never got around to releasing it.
-(Eric Caen claims the game was 75% complete before the higher-ups pulled the plug).
+A PlayStation version of the game was also planned.
+In fact, the developers for the PlayStation version were actually going to fix the N64 version's problems, but the license expired before they finished it, and they never got around to releasing it.
+(Eric Caen claims the game was 75% complete before the higher-ups pulled the plug.)

 They originally considered using Bizarro, who actually had a model and some voice clips, but was removed from the final product.